-An outline of the aim of Paper P4, its structure and how the syllabus will be tested in the exams from June 2013
+An outline of the aim of Paper P4, its structure and how the syllabus is tested

 Paper P4, Advanced Financial Management is one of the four papers in the Options module at the Professional level of the ACCA Qualification.
-This article highlights the overall aims of, and main capabilities required, for the paper; it explains the new structure and layout of the exam paper from June 2013 onwards; and it recommends the study approach that candidates should adopt (and the bad habits to avoid) when preparing for the Paper P4 exam to increase their chances of success.
+This article highlights the overall aims of, and main capabilities required, for the paper and it recommends the study approach that candidates should adopt (and the bad habits to avoid) when preparing for the Paper P4 exam to increase their chances of success.

 Aim and capabilities

 The aim of Paper P4 is to enable candidates to demonstrate application of relevant knowledge, techniques and skills, and to exercise professional judgment, in recommending or taking decisions relating to the financial management of a business.
 The overarching aim of such recommendations and decisions is to add value to a business, paying due regard to the impact on the reputation of the business; and to ethical, environmental and stakeholder concerns.